ronaldstoner/ai-code/galaga/README.md

 | **AI** | **Prompt** |
 | ChatGPT |  "python script for a galaga clone in pygame. background is moving stars of random sizes. player is player.png and the enemy is enemy.png. the player can move" |
 <img src="https://github.com/ronaldstoner/ai-code/blob/main/galaga/3.gif?raw=true" width="300">
 Notes: We've specified player movement as the script started to go a bit off course.
 As the AI giveth, the AI taketh away.
 We've lost continious movement, but we can still move a keypress at a time.
 The enemy now descends down towards the player sprite.
+Our stars are now a different size and everything moves at a different speed.
+This is due to using the prompt in a new AI session due to timeouts in the prior generation session.
+Think of this as a new branch off a tree.

 ### 4 - Lives represented by ships
 |||